An Introduction to Washington and Lee

 The Business Office is housed in the historic courthouse at Two South Main.
 Communications and Public Affairs and the Office of General Counsel are located next door at Seven Courthouse Square.

-Physical education and athletic facilities include Doremus Gymnasium and the Fitness Center, the Jonathan Westervelt Warner Athletic Center, and the Duchossois Outdoor Athletic Complex, including Wilson Field, Cap'n Dick Smith Baseball Field, Richard L. Duchossois Tennis Center, three lit artificial turf fields, Alston Parker Watt Field, William C. Washburn Tennis Courts, a championship field for men's and women's soccer and women's lacrosse, the natatorium (constructed in 2017), and other athletic and recreational facilities, including 14 outdoor tennis courts.
+Physical education and athletic facilities include Doremus Gymnasium and the Fitness Center, the Jonathan Westervelt Warner Athletic Center (under renovation), and the Duchossois Outdoor Athletic Complex, including Wilson Field, Cap'n Dick Smith Baseball Field, Richard L. Duchossois Tennis Center, three lit artificial turf fields, Alston Parker Watt Field, William C. Washburn Tennis Courts, a championship field for men's and women's soccer and women's lacrosse, the natatorium (constructed in 2017), and other athletic and recreational facilities, including 14 outdoor tennis courts.
 University Facilities' administrative offices are located next to the maintenance complex on the back campus.

 Washington and Lee is fortunate in its natural surroundings.
 The environment is primarily rural, and Lexington remains remarkably free from the problems associated with highly industrialized and urbanized areas.
 Its vibrant and historic downtown offers several notable museums, as well as a wide array of locally owned shops, galleries and restaurants that provide plenty of cultural and culinary options.
 Washington and Lee students quickly feel at home in their surroundings — the mountains, the rivers and the forests.
 Within a two-hour drive are more than four million acres of national and state forests and treasures such as Shenandoah National Park and the Appalachian Trail.
 It doesn't take long for new students to begin planning trips to places like House Mountain, which dominates the Lexington skyline, or Goshen Pass, where they can swim or sun on a rock in the middle of the Maury River.
 When winter comes, students often drive to one of the nearby ski resorts.
 With such a rich environment, it is no wonder that the Outing Club is one of the most active organizations on campus.